necula01/jax/jax/experimental/mini_jax/README.md

 ### Composable transformations through traceable interpreters

-Once we have the symbolic expression for a function to be transformed, one can think of writing transformations as expression transformers.
-This requires each transformer to be building expressions, and then we need to evaluate the resulting expressions.
-Instead, JAX fuses the transformation with the evaluation, and performs all transformations using custom evaluators or interpreters.
+Once we have the symbolic expression for a function to be transformed, one can think of writing transformations as a expression transformer.
+This requires each transformed to be building expressions, and then we need to evaluate the resulting expressions.
+Instead, JAX fuses the transformation with the evaluation, and performs all transformations using custom evaluators.

 The simplest evaluator is the standard evaluator, that computes the value of the symbolic expression given values for the variables: